 Excerpt from the Fourth Edition of Work the System: The Simple Mechanics of Making More and Working Less.
 “The very beginning stage of documentation is where the ball is usually dropped – where a massive “error of omission” can occur – not just because this is new, but also because the awful habit of being comfortable with fire-killing is still in full force, still poised to haul one back into chronic mole-whacking.”

 BDS exactly conforms to the Work the System Method.
-It’s an intuitive and simple platform designed to make it easy for you to create, tweak and store your three primary documents as described in Part Two of the book.
+It’s an intuitive and simple platform designed to make it easy for you to create, tweak and store your three primary documents and your own Working Procedures as described in Part Two of Sam’s book.

 BDS is simple to use.
 There’s no fluff or excess.
 It’s about “bottom up,” point-of-sale, and never-ending system improvement.